Tensormesh-Production/tensormesh-ai-sdk-provider/examples/next-starter/README.md

 - `TENSORMESH_BASE_URL`
 - `TENSORMESH_USER_ID`

-The default models in `.env.local.example` use Devstral because it is the cleanest current baseline on the package `chat/completions` path.
+The default models in `.env.local.example` use Devstral as a conservative starting point.
 The app also loads available models from `GET /v1/models` and lets you switch models from each demo page.